charlesricha/Final-COVID-DATA-Project/README.md

 ## Files 📂

 * `owid-covid-data.csv`: The COVID-19 dataset used for analysis.
-* `insights.ipynb`: A Jupyter Notebook containing the Python code for data analysis and visualization.
+* `insights.ipynb`: A Jupyter Notebook containing the Python code for data analysis and visualization for all countries.
+* `main.ipynb`: A Jupyter Notebook containing the Python code for data analysis and visualization - allows you to input the country you want to see its data.
 * `README.md`: This file, providing an overview of the project.

 ## Dependencies 🛠️